mantzaris/BenchmarkDataNLP.jl/docs/src/index.md

 4. **Test your changes** thoroughly.
 5. Submit a **Pull Request** with a clear description of what you’ve added or changed.

+Or for general ideas please feel free to share them.

 ---

 ## Reporting Issues